XRPLF/XRPL-Standards/XLS-0033d-multi-purpose-tokens/README.md

 ##### 2.1.1.1. **`MPTokenIssuance`** Ledger Identifier

-The key of a `MPTokenIssuance` object, is the result of SHA512-Half of the following values, concatenated in order:
+The key of an `MPTokenIssuance` object is computed using a SHA512-Half of the following values, concatenated in order:

-* The MPTokenIssuance space key (0x007E).
+* The `MPTokenIssuance` space key (0x007E).
-* The transaction sequence number.
+* The transaction `Sequence` number from `MPTokenIssuanceCreate` transaction that was used to create the issuance.
-* The AccountID of the issuer.
+* The `AccountID` of the MPT issuer.

-The ID of a `MPTokenIssuance` object, a.k.a. `MPTokenIssuanceID`, is a 192-bit integer, concatenated in order:
+The ID of an `MPTokenIssuance` object, a.k.a. `MPTokenIssuanceID`, is a 192-bit integer that contains the following fields, concatenated in order:

-* The transaction sequence number.
+* The transaction `Sequence` number from `MPTokenIssuanceCreate` transaction that was used to create the issuance.
-* The AccountID of the issuer.
+* The `AccountID` of the MPT issuer.

+This is represented graphically as follows:

 ```
 ┌──────────────────────────┐┌──────────────────────────┐